ivanxdd32/ivanxdd32/README.md

 ### 🎯 Goals & Vision

-✨ Convertirme en un profesional experto en desarrollo web y seguridad.
+✨ Become an expert professional in web development and security.
-🔎 Encontrar vulnerabilidades y ayudar a crear aplicaciones más seguras.
+🔎 Find vulnerabilities and help create more secure applications.
-🌈 Crear interfaces hermosas y funcionales que sorprendan.
+🌈 Build beautiful and functional interfaces that amaze.
-👨‍💻 Contribuir a proyectos innovadores, tanto personales como profesionales.
+👨‍💻 Contribute to innovative projects, both personal and professional.

 ---

 ### 💡 Fun Facts

-- 🎮 Fan de los jueguitos retro, el cielo estrellado y las animaciones locas.
+- 🎮 Fan of retro games, starry skies, and crazy animations.
-- ❤️ Me apasiona tanto el diseño como el backend.
+- ❤️ I'm passionate about both design and backend.
-- 🧠 Siempre en busca de mejorar, aprender, fallar y volver a intentar.
+- 🧠 Always looking to improve, learn, fail, and try again.

 ---